Ken Olin: Producing and directing

-In the summer of 1990, Olin directed his wife in a production of "My Mother Said I Never Should" at the Powerhouse Theatre at Vassar College.
-Prior this, he directed six episodes of Thirtysomething.
-He directed television movies The Broken Cord (1992), Doing Time on Maple Drive (1992), In Pursuit of Honor (1995) and Phenomenon II (2003).
-He also directed White Fang 2: Myth of the White Wolf (1994) for Buena Vista Pictures.
+Olin directed six episodes of Thirtysomething.
+He also directed television movies The Broken Cord (1992), Doing Time on Maple Drive (1992), In Pursuit of Honor (1995) and Phenomenon II (2003), as well as White Fang 2: Myth of the White Wolf (1994) for Buena Vista Pictures.
 He directed episodes of L.A.
 Doctors, Judging Amy, Felicity, The West Wing, 23 episodes of Alias, 20 episodes of Brothers & Sisters, Sleepy Hollow, and 20 episodes of This Is Us.

-Olin was executive producer of number of television dramas in 2000s and 2010s.
-First was ABC action drama Alias (2001-2006).
-From 2006 to 2011, he produced ABC family drama Brothers & Sisters featuring ensemble cast led by Sally Field.
-His wife, Patricia Wettig also was regular cast member.
+Olin has been an executive producer on several television dramas, starting with the ABC action drama Alias (2001-2006).
+From 2006 to 2011, he was a producer on ABC's family drama Brothers & Sisters, and also appeared on a recurring basis.
+His wife, Patricia Wettig, was also a regular cast member on the show.
+In the summer of 1990, Olin directed Wettig in a production of "My Mother Said I Never Should" at the Powerhouse Theatre at Vassar College.

 His other credits include Breaking News (2002), The Mob Doctor (2012-2013) and Sleepy Hollow.
-In 2016, he began producing NBC family drama This Is Us, which received four Primetime Emmy Award for Outstanding Drama Series nominations during its run.
+In 2016, he began producing NBC's family drama This Is Us, which received four Primetime Emmy Award for Outstanding Drama Series nominations during its run.

 Personal life

 Olin was born to a Jewish family in Chicago, Illinois, the son of a former Peace Corps official and pharmaceutical company owner.
 He was raised in Highland Park, Illinois.
 He graduated from The Putney School in Putney, Vermont, in 1972.
-He then completed his college career at the University of Pennsylvania.
-He is married to thirtysomething co-star, Patricia Wettig, with whom he has a son, Clifford, and a daughter, Roxanne, who appears on The City.
+He then matriculated into the 1976 class at the University of Pennsylvania.
+He is married to thirtysomething co-star, Patricia Wettig, with whom he has a son, Clifford, and a daughter, Roxanne, who appeared on The City.